 If you’re going to be based in Tokyo, with just a couple of day trips or an overnight adventure to one of the nearby prefectures, this may be the best Japan train pass for you.

-On the other hand, if your travel plans take you further afield for longer, you might want a classic, all-country Japan Rail Pass (for foreign visitors on tourist visas only) or a regional rail pass, like those from JR East (eligibility varies by pass).
+On the other hand, if your travel plans take you further afield for longer, you might want a classic, whole-country Japan Rail Pass (for foreign visitors on tourist visas only), or a regional rail pass, like those from JR East (eligibility varies by pass).

 What is covered by the Tokyo Wide Pass?